-The logging was carried out using two Acoustic Research Labs (ARL) Ngara environmental noise loggers that were in place from Friday 19 November to Wednesday 1 December 2021.
-Refer to Appendix C for the unattended noise monitoring charts.
+The logging was carried out using two Acoustic Research Labs (ARL) Ngara environmental noise loggers that were in place from Thursday 16 July to Tuesday 28 June 2022.

 Calibration of instrumentation was checked prior to and following measurements.
-Drift in calibration did not exceed ±0.5 dB(A).
 All equipment carried appropriate and current NATA (or manufacturer) calibration certificates (refer Appendix B).